 We are always looking for new tips and others to network with for having a yoshon group or gemach.
 If you would like to become part of the Yoshon Network, please send us a reference from a rabbi and your contact info.
 Please let us know how you would like to participate, whether providing a yashan gemach or exchange, or hosting other traveling “Yashanite” families or singles for a Shabbat meal or lodging.

 If you have any questions or comments, feel free to contact us.
 We only provide information on our site from reliable sources and research.
 We do not answer Halachic questions.
-You must either contact your Rav, or a rabbi who is connected with a reliable kashrut agency.
+You must contact your Rav, or a rabbi who is connected with a reliable kashrut agency.
 There are plenty to choose from on our Hechsher Info page.